I fell into being a military girlfriend.

 It’s something that I find myself saying regularly to military girlfriends who email me, worried that they aren’t enough in some way.

 That’s okay.
-Being creative isn’t in the milso job description.
+Being creative isn’t in the military girlfriend job description.

 I’m not strong enough.

 That’s okay.
-(But I’m guessing that you are actually stronger than you realize.)
+(But I’m guessing that you are actually stronger than you realize, military girlfriend.)

 I’m not independent enough.

 You’ll be okay.
-You’ll learn what what works for you.
+You’ll learn what what works for you as a military girlfriend.

 You’ve got this.
 After all, you’re you.
 And that’s why s/he’s with you anyway, right?
 Not because you’re the perfect military girlfriend, but because you’re you.